 Belly Button After Laparoscopic Surgery | Healing, Care, Facts

-The belly button typically heals well after laparoscopic surgery, with minimal scarring and low risk of complications when proper care is followed.
+The belly button typically heals well after laparoscopic surgery, with minimal scarring and a low risk of complications when proper care is followed.

 Understanding the Role of the Belly Button in Laparoscopic Surgery